jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 :   Boolean, default: `t`.

-    Set to a non-nil value tomtreat aliased wiki links like `[[link text|PageName]]`.
+    Set to a non-nil value to treat aliased wiki links like `[[link text|PageName]]`.
 When set to `nil`,
     they will be treated as `[[PageName|link text]]`.